 Cost-conscious customers are looking for ways to add comfort without spiking energy bills.
 Most people with outdated HVAC systems rely on room heaters for extra warmth in the rooms they use the most.
 Adding a space heater allows you to turn your home's thermostat down a few ticks.

-Sometimes it's Weatherproofing your home and purchasing Energy Star appliances are other popular options for reducing energy consumption.
-In addition to carrying out these money-saving strategies at home, you should also consider the energy-saving value of using a portable heater.
+Sometimes it's weatherproofing your home and purchasing Energy Star appliances are other popular options for reducing energy consumption.
+In addition to carrying out these money-saving strategies at home, you should also consider the energy-saving value of using a space heater.

 Another popular choice is a programmable thermostat.
 Programmable thermostats help you save energy by following a schedule - preset by you - that adjusts your heating and cooling system as needed.
 It's an easy way to cut back on wasting electricity during sleep and work hours.
 For example, your thermostat can be programmed to maintain a lower temperature while you are at work and to automatically increase the temperature to your preferred setting before you arrive home.
 This simple adjustment adds up to significant savings in energy consumption and money.